 Any kind of trauma, particularly blunt trauma can damage blood vessels which result in a bruise.

 Why do bruises change color?

-Generally the whole process of bruise healing takes about 2-3 weeks.
-During this time, a contusion goes through several predictable changes that allows us to estimate its age via its color.
+Generally, the whole process of bruise healing takes about 2-3 weeks.
+During this time, a contusion goes through several predictable changes that allow us to estimate its age via its color.

 Brand new bruises appear red due to fresh blood that has leaked from the blood vessels

 After several days, the bruise will turn blue/purple.
 This occurs as tissue swelling around the injury site causes oxygen to get cut off.
 When there is no oxygen, hemoglobin (that carry iron and oxygen in the blood) changes color from red to blue, causing a mainly purple color.

 Around 5-7 days, hemoglobin begins to break down resulting in a greenish-yellow color.

 Finally, around 8-14 days, the bruise begins to get reabsorbed by the tissue and turns yellow or brown.